DAVID-ILOABUCHI/E-Commerce-Analysis/README.md

 ## Methodology
+# Employee Attrition Analysis

-#### The analysis was conducted using Excel.
+The analysis was conducted using Excel.
+The dataset contains information on various employee characteristics, including age, education, business travel, salary, years at the company, job role, and work-life balance.

-Data Cleaning and Preparation with Power Query Exploratory Data Analysis using Power Pivot
+## Steps Taken

+1. **Data Cleaning and Preparation**
+   - Performed data cleaning using Power Query.

+2. **Exploratory Data Analysis**
+   - Conducted EDA using Power Pivot and DAX measures.

+3. **Correlation Analysis**
+   - Identified relationships between attrition and factors like:
+     - Distance from home
+     - Years at the company
+     - Job satisfaction

+4. **Data Visualization**
-Data Visualisation - created interactive and visually appealing dashboards to present the findings and insights.
-These dashboards made it easier to communicate the results to stakeholders.
+   - Created interactive and visually appealing dashboards to present the findings and insights.
+   - Dashboards helped communicate the results to stakeholders and highlighted key factors contributing to employee attrition.

+## Tools Used
+- Microsoft Excel (Power Query, Power Pivot, DAX)

+---

+Feel free to modify or expand this as needed!
+Let me know if you'd like me to add more sections, like **Future Enhancements** or **How to Reproduce**.